Using R inside of Conda¶

 bioconductor-

-Again, depending on what packages are already in your library, you may find you need to specify additional channel(s) to fulfil all required dependencies.
-For example, to install HIBAG:
+Again, depending on what packages are already in your library, you may find you need to specify additional channel(s) to fulfil all required dependencies:

 mamba install -c bioconda -c conda-forge bioconductor-hibag